Life in New Zealand

 – Sharing an apartment

 We do our best to find a suitable homestay family for each of our students.
 The advantages of a homestay are the cultural benefits, the support and comfort of family life and the additional language support.
-A homestay is an excellent way to learn about New Zealand culture, make friends and practise your English while living in New Zealand.
+A homestay is an excellent way to learn about New Zealand culture, make friends and practice your English while living in New Zealand.
 New Zealand families are typically kind, honest and friendly, and they enjoy meeting people from other cultures.

 All our homestay families are regularly inspected.
 The inspector visits the family homes, interviews the family members, and ensures that they are suitable for our students.
 Students who require accommodation should request their homestay accommodation at least two weeks prior to starting their programme.